automatictester/crypto-exp/readme.md

 **Design considerations**

-Q: What are AES-GCM security limitations?
+A. AES-GCM tag length.

-A: AES GCM produces authentication tags of 128, 120, 112, 104 or 96 bits.
-However, using tags below 128 bits is discouraged, because bit strength reduction is worse than linear.
+AES GCM produces authentication tags of 128, 120, 112, 104 or 96 bits.
+However, using tags below 128 bits
+is discouraged, because bit strength reduction is worse than linear.
 Same applies to subsequent tag truncation.

 ### Key Stretching